rhiosutoyo/Indonesian-EAC/README.md

 It consists of predefined response templates for answering product reviews.

 ## BibTeX Citation
-If you use this dataset in a scientific publication, we would appreciate using the following citations:
+If you use the research reports in a scientific publication, we would appreciate using the following citations:

 ```
 @article{rhio2023emotionally,